Progress report for GW19-199

 - - Producer (Researcher)

 Methods for Objective 1: Precision agriculture technology (combine harvester mounted yield monitors and grain protein analyzers) will be used to create yield maps and identify low-yield and high-input areas in each field.
 These will be converted to profit maps that quantify the costs and benefits of converting low-producing areas to refugia (e.g. wildlife habitat).
-The same maps will be used to highlight any effects of habitat spatial heterogeneity on crop yield and quality by mapping yield and protein content in relation to the spatial configuration (distance to, size, etc.) of midfield islets.
-Spatial differences in yield and nutrient concentration will determine if midfield islets offer costs or benefits to producers by determining if crop yield and quality vary significantly between homogeneous and heterogeneous fields as a function of distance to edge or islet and degree of landscape fragmentation and using and augmenting methods previously described.
-We will complete profit maps using yield data from 2020.
+The same maps will be used to highlight any effects of habitat spatial heterogeneity on crop yield and quality by mapping yield and protein content in relation to the spatial configuration (distance to, size, etc.) of ecological refugia.
+Spatial differences in yield and nutrient concentration will determine if midfield islets offer costs or benefits to producers by determining if crop yield and quality vary significantly between homogeneous and heterogeneous fields as a function of distance to refuge.

-Methods for Objective 2: Insect, plant and small mammal surveys will be used to compare ecosystem services associated with agrobiodiversity across field types.
-Six 100 meter transects were established in a radial design from the center of each refugia and extended out to the cropped area for each type of survey.
+Methods for Objective 2: Plant, insect and seed predation surveys will be used to compare ecosystem services associated with agrobiodiversity across field types.
+Six 100 meter transects were established in a radial design from the center of each refuge and extended out to the cropped area for each type of survey.
 Sweep nets were used to trap and identify pollinators and parasitoids (bees, butterflies, wasps, etc.) along each transect in 20 meter segments, with a total of 100 sweeps per transect.
 One sweep was considered as one step taken as the net is swept in a 180 degree arc as low as possible to the ground.
-All collected insect specimens were frozen and will be identified in the winter of 2020.
-The number of total individuals captured will be identified to the family level in order to compare winged insect diversity between the two types of fields.
+All collected insect specimens from 2020 were frozen and identified in the winter of 2020.
+All collected specimens from 2021 will be identified in the winter of 2021.
+The number of total individuals captured will be weighed for biomass and sorted to the order level to compare winged insect diversity between the two types of fields.
+In the summer of 2021, 240 pitfall traps were set in all fields to assess ground-dwelling beetle biomass and species richness.
+These insects are currently preserved and will be processed in the winter of 2021.

-Significant differences in winged insect, plant and small mammal diversity between homogeneous and heterogeneous fields will be used to assess the role of midfield islets in providing accompanying ecosystem services such as pollination, pest-control, wildlife habitat and plant diversity to producers.
+Significant differences in winged insect & ground-dwelling carabid diversity and abundance, plant species richness, seed predation habits and crop quality between homogeneous and heterogeneous fields will be considered to assess the role of ecological refugia in providing accompanying ecosystem services such as pollination, pest-control, wildlife habitat and plant diversity to producers.

 Objective 3: Producer Adoption